periodic/LoLLogs/presentation/presentation.md

 * Static file handling.
 Yesod is not optimized for it.
 * Load balancing and clustering.
 * User accouts/permissions.
 Fortunately most of this work has already been done.
+* Development branch of Persistent has abstracted the query interface, making this work easier.
+* Yesod itself still needs more development to be considered mature.